-The collaborative team won a $3 million competitive research grant from the Department of Energy for a three-year project, entitled: "A Cyber-Physical Security Assurance Framework based on a Semi-Supervised Vetting Approach" (CYVET).
+A team of researchers from the University of Nebraska-Lincoln (UNL) and Oak Ridge National Laboratory (ORNL) in collaboration with the National Strategic Research Institute (NSRI) and the Nebraska power and energy sector won a $3 million competitive research grant from the Department of Energy for a three-year project, entitled: "A Cyber-Physical Security Assurance Framework based on a Semi-Supervised Vetting Approach" (CYVET).

 "We are very excited about the opportunity to expand cybersecurity collaborations with our research partners,” said Lt.
 Gen. (Ret.)
 Robert Hinson, NSRI Executive Director.
 “The capability that CYVET will deliver promises a game-changing shift in OT cybersecurity that will pay off in enhanced security across our critical infrastructure systems in the DoD and private sector."

 NSRI will provide cybersecurity expertise and identify technology transition opportunities to a variety of domains and potential critical infrastructure operators throughout the Department of Defense.

 CYVET will also aid in training and educating the next generation of engineers and scientists, and foster awareness and competency in the cybersecurity arena, for the energy sector and beyond.